jasonrute/functional_programing_workshop/README.md

 ### Immutable types and dictionary keys
 Immutable types can be used as dictionary keys.
 The keys of a `dict`ionary (and the items in a `set`) must be immutable.

-More formally, keys need to be **hashable**, but in Python the hashable object are exactly the immutable ones:
+More formally, keys need to be **hashable**, but in Python the hashable objects are exactly the immutable ones:
 - `int`, `float`, `complex`, `bool`, `string`, `bytes`,
 - `tuple` (if the items of the tuple are hashable!)
 - `frozenset`